Mitral valve regurgitation

 Possible causes of mitral valve regurgitation include:

 - Mitral valve prolapse.
-In this condition, the leaflets and tendon-like cords supporting the mitral valve weaken and stretch so that with each contraction of the left ventricle, the valve leaflets bulge (prolapse) into the left atrium.
-This common heart defect can prevent the mitral valve from closing tightly and lead to regurgitation.
+In this condition, the mitral valve's flaps bulge back into the left upper heart chamber (atrium) when the heart squeezes (contracts).
+This common heart problem can prevent the mitral valve from closing tightly and cause blood to flow backward.

 - Damaged tissue cords.
-Over time, the tissue cords that anchor the flaps of the mitral valve to the heart wall may stretch or tear, especially in people with mitral valve prolapse.
-A tear can cause substantial leakage through the mitral valve relatively suddenly and may require repair by heart surgery.
-Trauma to the chest also can rupture the cords.
+Over time, the pieces of tissue that hold the flaps of the mitral valve to the heart wall may stretch or tear, especially in people with mitral valve prolapse.
+A tear can cause blood leakage through the mitral valve suddenly and may require mitral valve repair surgery.
+A chest injury also can cause rupture of the cords.